Introduction

 Conclusion

-Understanding what percentage of customers write reviews is the first step — the next is increasing that share in a sustainable, profitable way.
-While the average unprompted rate is modest (roughly 5%–10%), a coordinated program of timing, low-friction forms, photo/video encouragement, and loyalty incentives can raise the rate substantially.
-The multiplier effect on conversions, SEO, and retention makes even small increases highly valuable.
+Understanding what percentage of customers write reviews is the first step—the next is increasing that share sustainably.
+While unprompted rates average 5%–10%, a coordinated program using loyalty incentives and low-friction forms can raise that rate substantially.

 Hard CTA: Start a 14-day free trial to see how integrated review collection and loyalty can raise the percentage of customers who write reviews and boost your retention.